secretGeek/today-i-learned-staging/node/volta.md

 We see that even though node and npm are both available from more than one location, the *Volta* instance is discovered **first**.

-When looking at my `%path%` (`$env:path` in powershell) environment variable I can see that this is because Volta has placed itself at the absolute start of the list.
+When looking at my `%PATH%` (`$env:Path` in powershell) environment variable I can see that this is because Volta has placed itself at the absolute start of the list.
 Good work Volta.
 You win.
 (It does make sense: if Volta wants to control the version of Node/Npm it is more effectively able to do this from the front of the path.)

 To find out "which" actual file on your computer will be used by Volta for a given tool, use volta's which command --